 - Kindness graffiti.
 Chalk up your neighborhood with a smiley face or kind phrase.

 - Do the obvious.
-Lend a hand, open a door, put away a cart.
+Lend a hand, open a door, and always put away a cart.

 - Be social on social media!
 Be generous with likes and comments.
 Those positive affirmations can really make someone’s day!
 Plus, social media is more fun as a participant than a silent lurker.